ishine/AuxiliaryASR/README.md

 # AuxiliaryASR
 This repo contains the training code for Phoneme-level ASR for Voice Conversion (VC) and TTS (Text-Mel Alignment) used in [StarGANv2-VC](https://github.com/yl4579/StarGANv2-VC) and [StyleTTS](https://github.com/yl4579/StyleTTS).

+## Fork Info
+This is a fork that attempts to implement distributed training for multi-gpu setups.

 ## Pre-requisites
 1. Python >= 3.7
 2. Clone this repository: